-Plaza de la Merced might not have the dramatic appeal of some but it’s the perfect place to while away a few hours while watching the crowds.
+No Spanish town or city would be complete without a spectacular plaza at its heart.
+Plaza de la Merced might not have the dramatic appeal of some of Spain’s plazas, but it’s the perfect place to while away a few hours while watching the crowds.

 Don’t miss the building on the north corner – Malaga’s most famous resident, none other than Pablo Picasso – was born there.
 The house has been turned into a small museum.